 Impeaching President Trump is a patriotic necessity, one that every American regardless of party should support.
-As Trump’s behavior becomes ever more brazen and erratic, every American needs to voice support for the impeachment process per se and do everything possible to encourage Republican lawmakers to help remove Trump from office quickly.
+As Trump’s behavior becomes ever more brazen and erratic, every American needs to voice support for the impeachment process per se and do everything possible to encourage Republican lawmakers to join in removing Trump from office quickly.
 I say this without having any axe to grind against the President or the GOP.
 Unless the political class unites around the goal of removing him from office, our nation will have no future and the GOP itself will wither and die.

-It’s clear from the papers that President Trump sought to force the Ukrainian government to come up with political dirt that would harm a political opponent while helping his own election chances.
+It’s clear from the papers that President Trump sought to coerce the Ukrainian government to come up with dirt that would harm a political opponent while helping the president’s own election chances.
 Some people, like Senator Rob Portman, have temporized, saying that the president’s action was unwise but not impeachable.
 Portman is wrong because if the President’s behavior is allowed, our entire election system will become a farce.
 It will become a farce simply by allowing the President to continue on this way throughout the 2020 presidential campaign.
 Where does his conduct leave every other candidate, Democrat or Republican, who runs for office but plays by the rules?
 His lawless behavior is an affront to everyone else who has legitimately won an elective post.
 Publicly inviting foreign governments to meddle in our affairs, as Trump has done, demonstrates a resolve to defy–rather than defend–our written and living Constitution.

-Personally, I am outraged at the development of a corrupt set of transnational relations that a sitting president is hoping will lessen lighten his dependence on American voters.
+Personally, I am outraged at the development of a corrupt set of transnational relations that a sitting president is hoping will lessen his dependence on American voters.
 The president bets that he can hold on to power by conjuring up a climate of public opinion that degrades every other public figure and undermines confidence in our once-efficacious and illustrious political system.
 The damage that he is inflicting on his own party, on the nation, and on blameless public servants is mounting daily.
 If the American public cries out loudly for impeachment, Republicans will listen.

 I am not a firebrand.
 Frankly, I wish this whole terrifying mess Trump is causing would go away.
 But he really is turning into a political Lucifer, destroying the “natural order” of the government and aspiring to a kind of power at odds with what the Constitution envisioned.
 This morning the Times reports his decision to spurn cooperation with the House impeachment inquiry, branding it “illegitimate” and “partisan,” whereas if he has done nothing wrong one would think he would be eager to clear his name.
 Congress definitely has the right to gather information prior to charging Trump with articles of impeachment, and no amount of bluster will take that right away.